conda-forge/scipy-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `scipy` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `scipy, scipy-tests` can be installed with `conda`:

 ```
-conda install scipy
+conda install scipy scipy-tests
 ```

 or with `mamba`:

 ```
-mamba install scipy
+mamba install scipy scipy-tests
 ```

 It is possible to list all of the versions of `scipy` available on your platform with `conda`: